gunar/cleanbox/README.md

 All snoozed mail are marked unread so you can see them on the labels list.

+Having two snoozers on the same email should work okay.
+You'll get the email back to your inbox on both dates.

 Muted and snoozed threads are kept muted until end of snooze time.
 Muted threads without snooze are muted forever.